AXO Bid Day

 There is absolutely no need to hire, consult, or obtain a recruitment consultant at anytime to participate in Primary Recruitment at Iowa State University.
 You might see advertisements offering the perfect "rush resume" or offering "insider tips" on social media.
 Please know that these resources are not sponsored or recommend by the Collegiate Panhellenic Council or Office of Sorority and Fraternity Engagement.
 If you have questions or concerns please contact our office at 515-294-1023 or email us at cpcrecruitment@iastate.edu.
 We are here to help guide you through the process.

 Primary Recruitment feels like summer camp!
-You meet the most amazing people in your recruitment group and in the chapters.
 When you run home on Bid Day, you gain a chapter and community full of friends that will last a lifetime.
-Joining a sorority has made me a stronger leader, student, and friend.

 Frequently Asked Questions

-During Primary Recruitment, women stay in their residence.
-For those living on campus their first year, the residence halls open early so that those participating in recruitment can move into their assigned residence hall and their actual room.
+For those living on campus their first year, the residence halls open early so that those participating in Primary Recruitment can move into their assigned residence hall and their actual room.
 For those living off campus, you will need to confirm with your housing that you will be able to move in on time or find alternative housing for recruitment week.

 You will eat at the ISU dining halls!
 The dining hall costs are already built into your registration fee.
 After you register for Primary Recruitment, you’re all set!